 Why buy trip cancellation insurance for Mauritius?

 You can never predict the unexpected.
 The day before your trip, you or one of your travel companions might get sick.
 You could have to deal with a sudden work-related emergency.
-Your flight could be cancelled.
+Your flight could be canceled.
 For whatever reason, you might have to cancel your trip.
 This could mean losing money on airline tickets, hotel reservations, and any tours or activities you might have reserved in advance.
 Trip cancellations can turn out to be stressful, not to mention extremely expensive.

 What all is covered under trip cancellation insurance for Mauritius?